j3ktechmarketing-svg/J3K-Technologies-Cat6a-Cabling-Service-Provider/README.md

 ## Abandoned Cable Removal Service Provider

-Abandoned cables are more than an eyesore—they pose safety, compliance, and performance risks.
+Abandoned cables are more than an eyesore-they pose safety, compliance, and performance risks.
 As an abandoned cable removal service provider, J3K Technologies helps organizations maintain clean and compliant infrastructure.

 Abandoned cable removal services provide:
 - Compliance with building and fire codes